The Gift from Qingdao program is expected to become an annual campaign in Qingdao in the future

 QINGDAO, China, Jan.
-2, 2021 /PRNewswire/ -- Sponsored by the Publicity Department of CPC Qingdao Committee and Qingdao Bureau of Culture and Tourism, organized by Qingdao Daily Group (QDG), and co-organized by Qingdao Shinan District Office of Culture and Tourism and QDG Liangyou Books, the 2021 "Gift from Qingdao" program was launched on January 1, 2021 to distribute 10,000 mystery boxes to citizens and tourists in Qingdao in the hope of helping them know better about the city's scenery, attractions, spirit and hospitality to visitors from all directions.
+5, 2021 /PRNewswire/ -- Sponsored by the Publicity Department of CPC Qingdao Committee and Qingdao Bureau of Culture and Tourism, organized by Qingdao Daily Group (QDG), and co-organized by Qingdao Shinan District Office of Culture and Tourism and QDG Liangyou Books, the 2021 "Gift from Qingdao" program was launched on January 1, 2021, to distribute 10,000 mystery boxes to citizens and tourists in Qingdao in the hope of helping them know better about the city's scenery, attractions, spirit, and hospitality to visitors from all directions.

 On the first day of 2021, at 10am, a volunteer team consisting of writers, artists, Communist Youth League members and ordinary citizens walked onto the Trestle Bridge (one of the most sought-after tourist destinations in Qingdao) to distribute the mystery boxes to the passersby.
 The program's launching ceremony was originally scheduled to take place there, but was canceled due to the precautions against COVID-19.
 However, this made the gift-giving more surprising.

-"I've received gifts from my family, lover and friends, but it was the first time that I received a gift from a city.
-What's a special love confession!" said a young tourist from Shanghai.
+"I've received gifts from my family, lover, and friends, but it was the first time that I received a gift from a city.
+What a special love confession!" said a young tourist from Shanghai.

 "The gift is so exquisite and creative.
 I've been moved by the city's sincere welcome," said Miss Wang from Shenzhen.